alexec/www.alexecollins.com/source/articles/2017-03-06-continuous-delivery-with-kubernetes-and-circleci.html.md

 In this article I'll walk you through my experience setting up a Continuous Delivery pipeline using (mostly) open and free tools.

-I've spent a lot less time writing code over the last year, and decided to create a small side-project to keep my Kubernetes skills fresh.
-Oh, and to use absolutely ever technology I've ever learnt and used in anger (Deployment, Kubernetes, Nginx, Docker, CircleCI, Mongo,  Postgres, Java 8, Scala 2.11, Node, HTML, CSS, JavaScript, Ruby, Spring Boot, Playframework 2, jQuery, Phaser (PIXIJS), JUnit, ScalaTest, WDIO,  Selenium WebDriver, RestAssured, Gatling, Git/GitHub, Middleman, Jekyll, Swagger 2, urm Prolog?
+I've spent a lot less time writing code over the last year, and decided to create a small side-project to keep my [Kubernetes](https://kubernetes.io) skills fresh.
+Oh, and to use absolutely ever technology I've ever used (Deployment, Kubernetes, Nginx, Docker, CircleCI, Mongo,  Postgres, Java 8, Scala 2.11, Node, HTML, CSS, JavaScript, Ruby, Spring Boot, Playframework 2, jQuery, Phaser (PIXIJS), JUnit, ScalaTest, WDIO,  Selenium WebDriver, RestAssured, Gatling, Git/GitHub, Middleman, Jekyll, Swagger 2, urm Lisp?
+Cobol?
+Prolog?
 TCL?).

 The project in a system for writing games, and has six main components: